mylesholloway1/OpenLDAP-Project/ansible/README.md

 # /ansible
+* section for all ansible playbooks and materials

 # /ansible/documentation
 * [here](https://github.com/mylesholloway1/OpenLDAP-Project/edit/main/ansible/documentation/rh294-8.4-student-guide.pdf) is a PDF doc of an ansible certification course which goes through important concepts to know in ansible